microsoft/PowerPlatformConnectors/independent-publisher-connectors/Xero/readme.md

 * `Invoices': returns all invoices for a single tenant
 * `Refresh token': returns a new token

-We plan to add all the API sets, as summarised above, if their is demand for them.
+We plan to add all the API sets, as summarised above, if there is demand for them.